I Scream, You Scream, We All Scream For ... Lab-Grown Animal Proteins!

 "We have made all kinds those of pound cake, meringue, other recipes" in their development lab in the San Francisco Bay Area, Patnaik says.

-New Culture, another California startup still in the incubator stage, is also targeting dairy: It wants to use microbes to make casein, the protein that gives cheese its stretchy quality – which, alas, many vegan cheese seem to lack, says co-founder Inja Radman.
+New Culture, another California startup, is also targeting dairy: It's using microbial fermentation to make casein, milk proteins that give cheese its stretchy quality – which, alas, many vegan cheeses today seem to lack, says co-founder Inja Radman.

 If all this sounds a little too futuristic, consider this: Much of the cheese produced today already relies on the same technology in the form of rennet, an enzyme used to curdle milk.
 Cheese makers used to get it from the stomachs of slaughtered calves but for many years now, much of the rennet used for cheese has been made via microbial fermentation, notes Friedrich.